shopware5/devdocs/source/designers-guide/eslint-for-plugins/index.md

 In this guide we'll talking a look on how you as a Shopware plugin developer can use the benefits of ESLint in your own plugin.

 ### Installation
-ESLint has Node.js and NPM as an dependency you have to install beforehand.
+ESLint has Node.js and NPM as dependencies you have to install beforehand.
 If you haven't installed them, please go ahead and install it using the provided [download methods](https://nodejs.org/en/download/current/).

 #### Installing the dependencies globally
 Next we're installing ESLint and it's dependencies globally on your system.
 You have to install them once and be ready for every other plugin you'll write.